walkframe/covertable/typescript/README.md

 Obviously the more it increases, the more number of combinations increases.

 ### sorter
-Combinations depend on the order of spreading all over the rows.
+Determines the order of combinations.

-You can choice a sorter from the following:

 - sorters.random: It makes different combinations everytime. (fastest)
 - sorters.hash: It makes combinations depending on hash of the pair and seed. (default)